AdrianaSo123/autocoder-portfolio/docs/01-brand-foundation.md

 ---

-## Actionable Brand Guidelines (For Designers, Writers, Developers)
+## Actionable Brand Guidelines (For Portfolio & Showcasing Work)

 > **Do:**
 > - Use clear, inviting language and visuals
-> - Make complex ideas simple and approachable
+> - Make complex projects and ideas accessible and easy to use for all
-> - Incorporate creative, modern elements (color, illustration, icons)
+> - Incorporate creative, modern design elements (color, illustration, icons)
-> - Highlight stories of growth, collaboration, and expertise
+> - Highlight my personal stories of growth, learning, and creative process
+> - Ensure accessibility and usability for all backgrounds and abilities
-> - Use an encouraging, supportive, and professional voice
+> - Use an encouraging, supportive, and authentic voice
-> - Foster a sense of belonging and inclusion
+> - Foster a sense of belonging and inclusion for all visitors
-> - Maintain clarity and honesty in all communication
+> - Maintain clarity, honesty, and a personal touch in all communication

 > **Don't:**
 > - Use cold, corporate, or overly formal language
 > - Overwhelm with jargon or technical complexity
 > - Default to generic or impersonal visuals
 > - Exclude or stereotype any audience
-> - Sacrifice clarity or reliability for cleverness
+> - Hide the process—be open about challenges and learning experiences

 ---

 ## Brand Essence

-**Purpose:** To make technology and creativity accessible, enjoyable, and empowering for everyone—without sacrificing professionalism or usability.
+**Purpose:** To inspire others by showcasing creative technology projects and personal growth, making innovation approachable, inclusive, and easy to use for everyone.

-**Vision:** To be the most approachable and creative partner for digital innovation, inspiring users to express themselves and achieve their goals with confidence.
+**Vision:** To be recognized as a creative technologist whose work sparks curiosity, learning, self-expression, and a sense of belonging in others.

 **Values:**
+- Creativity: Original ideas and inventive solutions
+- Professionalism: Quality, polish, and reliability
+- Approachability: Welcoming, clear, and honest presentation
+- Inclusivity & Usability: Accessible, open to all, and easy for anyone to use
+- Authenticity: Genuine stories and honest project journeys
-- **Approachability:** We listen, empathize, and build relationships through clarity and warmth.
+- **Approachability:** I listen, empathize, and build relationships through clarity and warmth.
-- **Creative Professionalism:** We celebrate curiosity and inventive solutions, executed with polish and reliability.
+- **Creative Professionalism:** I celebrate curiosity and inventive solutions, executed with polish and reliability.
-- **Empowerment:** We support growth and self-expression for all.
+- **Empowerment:** I support growth and self-expression for all.
-- **Inclusivity:** We design for everyone, everywhere.
+- **Inclusivity:** I design for everyone, everywhere.
-- **Transparency:** We are honest and open in all we do.
+- **Transparency:** I am honest and open in all I do.

 ---